 We also offer guided and self-guided tours of the museum, as well as our walking trails.
 School groups also have the option of snowshoeing on our walking trails during the winter months.

-Didn’t see the program or activities you were looking for?
-Please call or email Education Manager Kayla Droog to discuss creating a new or customized program to fit your needs!
+Didn't see the program or activities you were looking for?
+Please call 519-393-5315 or Education Manager Kayla Droog to discuss creating a new or customized program to fit your needs!

 Prices may vary for customized programs.

 Teachers and chaperones will be admitted for free, and are responsible for their groups at all times.
 Constant supervision is required.

 Teachers and chaperones are responsible for discipline and limiting disruptive behaviour.
 Please discuss museum etiquette with your class before visiting.

 A ratio of 1 chaperone per 5 students is recommended.
 Please follow your board guidelines.

 For more information or to book a program, please contact Kayla Droog, Manager of Education and Public Programs, at 519-393-5315, or .